Last Updated on

 Why is Shein So Popular?

-We know from the statistics above that Shein is now one of the biggest names in eCommerce, with one of the most popular shopping apps in the world.
+We know from the statistics above that Shein is now one of the biggest names in ecommerce, with one of the most popular shopping apps in the world.

 So how did Shein go from a relatively unknown brand to the biggest fast fashion retailer in the world, surpassing the likes of H&M, Zara and ASOS?